vivaria/edisonrul.ing/README.md

 ## POISON CHAIN

 *   The effect of "Poison Chain" that activates in the End Phase starts a Chain.
-*   If your opponent has fewer cards in their Deck than the number of "Iron Chain" monsters you control, "Poison Chain's" effect does not activate.
+*   If your opponent has fewer cards in their Deck than the number of "Iron Chain" monsters you control, "Poison Chain"'s effect does not activate.

 ## POISON DRAW FROG